ajayk800/ICT2_Team3/wp-content/plugins/contentbuilder/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple yet powerful page builder that lets you create a complete WordPress website in just a few minutes
+A simple yet powerful page builder that lets you create a complete WordPress website in just a few minutes.
+Page builder is an epic plugin.

 == Description ==